Equivariant map: Formalization

-Equivariant maps are homomorphisms in the category of G-sets (for a fixed G).
+Equivariant maps are morphisms in the category of G-sets (for a fixed G).
 Hence they are also known as G-morphisms, G-maps, or G-homomorphisms.
 Isomorphisms of G-sets are simply bijective equivariant maps.

 The equivariance condition can also be understood as the following commutative diagram.
 Note that $g\cdot$ denotes the map that takes an element $z$ and returns $g\cdot z$.

 Generalization

 Equivariant maps can be generalized to arbitrary categories in a straightforward manner.
 Every group G can be viewed as a category with a single object (morphisms in this category are just the elements of G).
 Given an arbitrary category C, a representation of G in the category C is a functor from G to C. Such a functor selects an object of C and a subgroup of automorphisms of that object.
 For example, a G-set is equivalent to a functor from G to the category of sets, Set, and a linear representation is equivalent to a functor to the category of vector spaces over a field, VectK.

 Given two representations, ρ and σ, of G in C, an equivariant map between those representations is simply a natural transformation from ρ to σ.
 Using natural transformations as morphisms, one can form the category of all representations of G in C. This is just the functor category CG.

 For another example, take C = Top, the category of topological spaces.
 A representation of G in Top is a topological space on which G acts continuously.
 An equivariant map is then a continuous map f : X → Y between representations which commutes with the action of G.